KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

     test_script:
     - ps: . .\build.ps1

 This yaml file looks fairly basic with one exception.
 That NewgetApiKey my API key for the PSGallery.
 I pinged Warren on how he handled it and he told me it was encrypted.
-AppVoyer has a way to [encrypt strings](https://www.appveyor.com/docs/build-configuration/#secure-variables) that you can use this way.
+AppVoyer has a way to [encrypt strings](https://www.appveyor.com/docs/build-configuration/#secure-variables) that you can use in your files.

-I used everything else as it was other than providing my secure NugetApiKey.
+I used everything else as it was (Just had to provide my secure NugetApiKey).

 ## mkdocs.yml

-Up until this point, I have actually worked with or have a general understanding of everything.
+Up until this point, I have worked with or have a general understanding of these components already.
 This file was new to me.
 At first glance, it looks like it builds documentation out of markdown files.
 I like that idea of that.
 I think I have enough pieces on my plate, but this does interest me.
 I'll loop back on this one in the future.

 ## deploy.PSDeploy.ps1
 After a bit of review, this looks like it allows the build system to deploy the module to the PS Gallery.
-It needs to be checked into master with a commit message containing `!deploy`.
+PSDeploy when it runs, looks for this file for instructions on what to deploy and how.

     if($ENV:BHProjectName -and $ENV:BHProjectName.Count -eq 1)
     {